The Cloud Migration Guide – Part 3: Is your business ready for cloud?

 Secondly, the positive impact of the cloud being a subscription is more pertinent for smaller businesses than bigger ones.
 Large firms may have the heavyweight IT teams already in place and can run their own private clouds within their own data centres, or at least manage them in others.
 And if the cloud platform charges per user, access to the cloud service can become expensive after factoring in several thousand users.

 For small and mid-sized businesses though, the subscription specifically means they can gain access to all of the same applications and benefits that the big firms have but they don’t pay any of the associated costs.
 They simply reap the benefits of economies of scale without any of the complexities and overheads, including ongoing management and support.

 This doesn’t mean large businesses can’t gain benefits from the cloud.
 Large businesses can very easily reap great rewards from a cloud migration but it’s a much larger undertaking, in terms of planning and the migration process itself.
 The ROI timescales may also be longer.

-3. The influence of growth goals on cloud readiness
+3. How business growth goals affect cloud readiness

-The broad applicability of cloud means that regardless of what specific areas you want to foster growth in, a cloud migration is likely able to help.
+The broad applicability of cloud means that regardless of what specific areas you want to foster growth in, cloud migration is likely able to help.
 However, depending on your goals, what parts of your current infrastructure or systems should be migrated first can change.
 Here are a few examples to consider: